raoulg/MADS-DAV/README.md

 This is the repository for the Master of Applied Data Science course "Data Analysis & Visualisation", previously known as "Data Mining & Exploration".
 All instructions assume a UNIX machine.
 You have should have received an invite link for a VM; if not, contact your teacher.

-On the VM, everything is installed.
+On the VM, everything is installed (like rye).

 # Setup the virtual environment
 1. First, make sure you have python >= 3.11.
 You can check the version with `python --version`.